GELOG/adamcloud/README.md

 This repository provides multiple Dockerfiles and Scripts related to the AdamCloud project.

 ## Available Dockerfiles
 * adam : ADAM latest version with Spark 1.1.0 pre-built for Hadoop 2.3
 * adam_0.14.0 : ADAM 0.14.0 version with Spark 1.1.0 pre-built for Hadoop 2.3
 * avocado : AVOCADO latest version with Spark 1.1.0 pre-built for Hadoop 2.3
 * emboss_6.6.0 : EMBOSS 6.6.0 version
-* hadoop_2.3.0 : HADOOP 2.3.0 version (useful for YARN and HDFS)
+* hadoop_2.3.0 : HADOOP 2.3.0 version (useful especially for HDFS in this project)
 * oraclejdk_7 : Oracle JDK 7 version (hadoop_2.3.0 and spark_1.1.0-prebuilthadoop2.3 depend on it)
 * snap-adam-avocado-spark : SNAP, ADAM and AVOCADO latest versions with Spark 1.1.0 pre-built for Hadoop 2.3
 * snap : SNAP latest version